unthingable/monster-jam/docs/README.md

 ## Device Selector

 Allows directly selecting devices in **CONTROL** mode.
 Keep **CONTROL** pressed to access this.

+Keep **CONTROL** pressed for a little longer and device selector will become sticky (it will stay on after CONTROL button is released).
+If you don't need device selector you can turn it off:

 * **CONTROL+SELECT**: Toggle device matrix